-Heerenveen vs Willem II
+Heerenveen vs Willem II by Meese

 Heerenveen continued with generally poor performances away from home, as the team suffered 5:1 defeat against Ajax on the road last weekend.
 Even though the team took the lead, they actually had no chances to resist this time as the opponent is fighting for the title this time.

 Ghoochannejhad brought them into the lead in eight minute, however response from home side was huge later on, as they reverted the scoreline with three goals inside the first halftime, via Viergever, De Ligt and Klaassen.
 Victory was sealed inside the second halftime thanks to goals from Dolberg (penalty kick) and Neres, with the guests being limited to completely defensive role and threatening very little.
 Coming back to their home ground, the target is now to bounce back with a positive performance, as the team still aims play-off, with the game being their last chance since they are five points behind seventh placed Twente.

 Home team should be playing in 4-3-3 formation, with Larsson, Ghoochannejhad and Zeneli as forwards.
 Manager Jurgen Streppel will only be missing central defender Joost van Aken (26/1) for this one.

 After three consecutive defeats in a row, against Utrecht, Den Haag and PSV, players of Utrecht reacted well last Sunday afternoon as the side won over Go Ahead Eagles 2:0.
 First halftime completely belonged to the visitors and it was a surprise not seeing them taking the lead, but completely different story was seen in the second halftime.